Tell us a little bit about your business set-up

 The Farm has been using Gatekeeper since 2006, largely to manage stocks and centralise recommendations made by the agronomist.
 Over time it’s use has been gradually increased, adding John Deere and mapping modules in recent years.

-Being the Farm’s agronomist as well, there isn’t a day where the Software isn’t used in some form where Sentinel Active and the PF modules have been added and are proving invaluable.
+Being the Farm’s agronomist as well, there isn’t a day where the Software isn’t used in some form where Sentinel Active and the precision farming modules have been added and are proving invaluable.

 On a day to day basis – what key features are you using in Gatekeeper?
 And how do they benefit your business

 Day to day uses of Gatekeeper include managing all the stock, writing recommendations for all product applications, nutrient management planning and managing the data transfer from all the machines.
-We run sperate contract farming agreements within the farming business so accuracy in record keeping within gatekeeper is critical to enable the correct charges to be made between businesses, allowing for thorough strategic analysis in how the Farms are performing.
+We run separate contract farming agreements so accuracy in record keeping within Gatekeeper is critical to enable the correct charges to be made between businesses, allowing for thorough strategic analysis in how the Farms are performing.

 Other features that are highly used include the mapping module for managing all the guidance lines for the CTF system, detailing the Environmental schemes, showing the positions of all the utilities across the Estate for staff and contractors, detailing blackgrass zones and pest pressures and creating various arable cropping reports.
 PF modules are used for creating VR plans through the grid generator, interpreting all the stored date such as soil type, nutrient analysis and yield maps.